Earth DayECOSYSTEMEnvironment

 Also, Coral Triangle Day 2021 was celebrated by Malaysia’s Ministry of Environment and Water, Malaysia’s National CTI-CFF Coordinating Committee, and Universiti Malaysia Sabah.

 They observed this occasion through a webinar called “Driving Blue Recovery for Sustainable Coral Triangle” from 2.00 – 3.00 PM (GMT + 8) on Zoom.
-Moreover, several organizations through Coral Triangle Initiative tried to support and protect our ocean biodiversity by getting involved in blue recovery activities.
+Moreover, several organizations through the Coral Triangle Initiative tried to support and protect our ocean biodiversity by getting involved in blue recovery activities.

-World Coral Triangle Day 2022
+CT Day 2022

-Like every year, this year, world coral triangle day will be celebrated on the 9th of June, followed by the celebration of world ocean day the day before.
+Like every year, last year, World Coral Triangle Day was celebrated on the 9th of June, followed by the celebration of World Ocean Day the day before.
+The theme of the celebration last year was “Driving Blue Recovery for a Sustainable Coral Triangle.”

 9th of June World Coral Triangle Day

-Furthermore, Carbonreef.org has spread awareness by stating the increased rate of coral bleach over the last 40 years.
+Furthermore, Carbonreef.org spread awareness by stating the increased rate of coral bleaching over the last 40 years.
+According to the Coral Triangle Organization, West Papua, Indonesia, was announced as the first conservation province in the world.

-Besides, through their Twitter page, Trader tactics raised awareness about corals by sharing the potential of coral agriculture and the discovery of medicinal functions of corals someday.
+Additionally, through their Twitter page, Trader Tactics raised awareness about corals by sharing the potential of coral agriculture and the discovery of medicinal functions of corals someday.
+Several other organizations put constant effort into conserving and restoring one of our largest ecosystems.

 How to Celebrate Coral Triangle Day?

 Every individual effort will make a difference to protect the most important diversity of the marine ecosystem.
-You can follow these tips to contribute your valuable efforts to CT Day celebrations.
+You can follow these tips to contribute your valuable efforts to CT Day celebrations:

-• There are many events organized in the region to celebrate CT day every year.
+• There are many events organized in the region to celebrate CT Day every year.
 You can be a part of any of these events.

 • You can also promote these events in your known circle and ask them to join any event or activity.
+You can explain how deforestation, fossil fuel burning, and industrial processes cause ocean acidification through workshops or presentations.

 • To implement your ideas for marine and coral reef protection, you can encourage organizations, establishments, etc. It will give you a bigger platform to implement your ideas about CT conservation.